 - Languages: Mallori begin play speaking Common and Tenebri.

 - Bonus Languages: Characters with a positive Intelligence modifier gain one bonus language per +1 of their modifier, selecting from the following list: Dwarven, Elven, Gnome, Halfling, Orc and Tengu.
 Once the character's intelligence is high enough to have acquired all six of these bonus languages, they no longer gain bonus languages for increasing their Intelligence.
 Characters can also learn new languages by placing ranks in the Linguistics skill.

-- Shadowsight (Su): Like all races, Mallori can't see in True Darkness, but they are equally as blind in Bright Light.
+- Shadowsight (Su) Like all races, Mallori can't see in True Darkness, but they are equally as blind in Bright Light.
 However, they can see perfectly in dim light or darkness with no range limitations.
-Most Mallori that want to get along with normally-sighted races wear smoked goggles to tame bright light, turning any bright light within a 60 foot radius into something they can see in.
-While wearing such goggles, Mallori lose use of their shadowsight.
+Most Mallori that want to get along with normally-sighted races wear smoked goggles to tame bright light, turning any bright light into dim light.
 These goggles are subject to disarm attacks and can also be stolen with the proper combat maneuver.

 Major Racial Traits